Toepfer-Lab/cobramod/README.md

 functions for semi-automated network extension, curation and visualization.
-CobraMod supports all databases from the [BioCyc collection](https:// biocyc.org/), the [KEGG database](https://www.genome.jp/kegg/), and the [BiGG Models repository](http://bigg.ucsd.edu/) and can directly interact with Escher for pathway and flux visualization.
+CobraMod supports all databases from the [BioCyc collection](https:// biocyc.org/), the [KEGG database](https://www.genome.jp/kegg/), and the [BiGG Models repository](http://bigg.ucsd.edu/).
+It optionally can interact with Escher for pathway and flux visualization.

 This package converts pathway information into native COBRApy objects and quality-checks them while adding them to the model.
 This includes testing for: